Anisotropic functional Laplace deconvolution: Abstract

 \section{Abstract}

 In the present paper we consider the problem of estimating a three-dimensional function $f$ based on observations from its noisy Laplace convolution.
 Our study is motivated by the analysis of Dynamic Contrast Enhanced (DCE) imaging data.
 We construct an adaptive wavelet-Laguerre estimator of $f$, derive minimax lower bounds for the $L^2$-risk when $f$ belongs to a three-dimensional Laguerre-Sobolev ball and demonstrate that the wavelet-Laguerre estimator is adaptive and asymptotically near-optimal in a wide range of Laguerre-Sobolev spaces.
 We carry out a limited simulations study and show that the estimator performs well in a finite sample setting.
-Finally, we use the technique for the solution of the Laplace deconvolution problem on the basis of DCE Computerized Tomography data.
+Finally, we use the technique for the solution of the Laplace deconvolution problem on the basis of DCE Computerized Tomography data. : {functional Laplace deconvolution, minimax convergence rate, Dynamic Contrast Enhanced imaging }